Go to main content

 Step 4: Job Offer, Negotiation and Contract Signature

-Once the ideal candidate is identified, comes the stage of the employment proposal and contractualization.
-This is where the digitalization of the process provides the most added value in terms of speed and fluidity.
+Once the ideal candidate is identified, comes the stage of employment proposal and contractualization.
+This is where digitalization of the process delivers the most value in terms of speed and fluidity.

 The offer letter and salary negotiation

-The offer letter (or "employment promise") formalizes the conditions of the proposed employment: position, salary, start date, benefits.
-In French law, since the ordinance of September 22, 2017 (article 1123 of the Civil Code), the unilateral employment promise has a binding value for the employer.
-Its drafting must therefore be precise and legally sound.
+The offer letter (or "employment promise") formalizes proposed employment conditions: position, compensation, start date, benefits.
+In French law, since the ordinance of September 22, 2017 (article 1123 of the Civil Code), unilateral employment promise has binding value for the employer.
+Its drafting must therefore be precise and legally impeccable.

 Salary negotiation is a delicate step.
-Recruiters must know market ranges (Mercer, Towers Watson, Robert Half compensation surveys) and have a margin of maneuver defined in advance with management.
+Recruiters must know market ranges (Mercer, Towers Watson, Robert Half compensation surveys) and have flexibility defined in advance with management.

-Electronic signature of the employment contract: a major acceleration lever
+Electronic signature of employment contract: a major acceleration lever

-The electronic signature of the employment contract is now fully recognized by French and European law.
-It makes it possible to reduce the contractualization period from several days to just a few hours, eliminate the costs of printing and mail delivery, and ensure perfect traceability of signed documents.
+Electronic signature of the employment contract is now fully recognized by French and European law.
+It allows reducing contractualization time from several days to just a few hours, eliminating printing and postal costs, and ensuring perfect traceability of signed documents.

-For HR contracts (permanent/fixed-term employment contract, amendment, NDA, internal regulations), advanced electronic signature under the eIDAS regulation is recommended.
-It guarantees the identity of the signatory and the integrity of the document, two essential requirements in the event of an employment dispute.
+For HR contracts (CDI/CDD employment contract, amendment, NDA, internal regulations), advanced electronic signature under the eIDAS regulation is recommended.
+It guarantees signatory identity and document integrity, two essential requirements in case of employment litigation.

-Discover how it simplifies and secures all of your contractualization processes, from the employment offer through contract termination.
+Discover how electronic signature for HR simplifies and secures all your contractualization processes, from job offer through contract termination.

-To learn more about technical and regulatory aspects, consult our guide which details signature levels, use cases and best deployment practices in your organization.
+For more information on technical and regulatory aspects, consult our comprehensive electronic signature guide which details signature levels, use cases and deployment best practices in business.

 ---

-Step 5: Onboarding and Integration of the New Employee
+Step 5: Onboarding and Integration of the New Collaborator

-Recruitment does not stop at contract signature.
-Onboarding — the phase of integrating the new employee — is determining for long-term retention.
-According to a study by the Society for Human Resource Management (SHRM, 2024), structured onboarding improves new hire retention by 82% and productivity by 70%.
+Recruitment does not end at contract signature.
+Onboarding — the new collaborator integration phase — is crucial for long-term retention.
+According to a Society for Human Resource Management (SHRM, 2024) study, structured onboarding improves new hire retention by 82% and their productivity by 70%.

 Components of successful onboarding